Assistance programs in Massachusetts.

-The SNAP program will help low-income Massachusetts households pay for food so that they can have a healthy diet and still have money left over to pay other bills.
+The federal and state government SNAP program will help low-income Massachusetts households pay for food so that they can have a healthy diet and still have money left over to pay other bills.
 EBT cards help pay for groceries and nutritional items.
 Call (877) 382-2363

 Additional resources are offered for residents with a disability.
 They include assistive technology, job training, legal aid, and in-home care.
 Other cash assistance and benefits may be available in Massachusetts for paying bills such as heating costs or housing expenses.
 Learn more on disability help in Massachusetts.

 DTA Child Care Services

 DTA child care is low cost or free child care program.
 It is government aid for current and former TAFDC families.
 The DTA child care program is for families who are looking for a job, working, in an approved education or job training program, or disabled.
 1-800-249-2007

 Crisis Assistance Funds

 One of the leading non-profit charities, the Salvation Army, can help Massachusetts families.
 The agency offers limited amounts of emergency cash assistance, grants, case management, gasoline cards or bus passes and other aid.
 Read more on Salvation Army Massachusetts.